MichaIng/DietPi-Docs/docs/install.md

         A DietPi disk image can be transferred to the Proxmox server via e.g. USB flash drive or by uploading it as CD/DVD ISO image.
 Since the import needs to be done via console (accessible via web interface and SSH), we guide you through the path of downloading it directly on the Proxmox server.

     1. Select the Proxmox node, then click the **Shell** button at the top right corner.
 Alternatively connect via SSH to the Proxmox server, using the same login credentials you used for the Proxmox web interface.
-    1. In the console window, enter the following commands to download the DietPi image, optionally check its integrity, extract it via `xz`, import it as disk to your new VM (using the **VM ID** you chose during creation) and make it the boot drive.
+    1. In the console window, enter the following commands to download the DietPi image, optionally check its integrity, decompress it via `xz`, import it as disk to your new VM (using the **VM ID** you chose during creation) and make it the boot drive.
         _If not done yet, we recommend to upgrade all APT packages to the latest version._

         ```sh